• Facility Information

 Highlights

 In 1965, “A Fallen Angel” was published in the April issue of Camera Mainichi, catapulting Yoshihiro Tatsuki to stardom.
-For this exhibition, Tatsuki himself newly selected 25 gelatin silver prints for exhibition alongside approximately 25 contact sheets of the work, which are being publicly shown for the first time 60 years after they were printed.
+For this exhibition, Tatsuki himself newly selected 25 gelatin silver prints for exhibition alongside 24 contact sheets of the work, which are being publicly shown for the first time 60 years after they were printed.
 These contact sheets offer a unique glimpse into what the young Yoshihiro Tatsuki saw and felt as he captured each image, enabling viewers to trace the trajectory of his evolving gaze.

 About the exhibition

 The FUJIFILM SQUARE Photo History Museum is pleased to present an exhibition celebrating 60 years since the release of “A Fallen Angel” by the photographer Yoshihiro Tatsuki, who remains prolifically active at age 87.
-This exhibition features 25 newly selected gelatin silver prints and about 25 contact sheets*1 from the same series, all shown publicly for the first time.
+This exhibition features 25 newly selected gelatin silver prints and 24 contact sheets*1 from the same series, all shown publicly for the first time.

 The photographs were taken in 1964, at the height of Japan's rapid economic growth period.
 At that time, Tatsuki was a staff photographer at the advertising production company Ad Center, where he distinguished himself in apparel advertising and in emerging magazines such as the weeklies Shukan Heibon and Heibon Punch.